Type theories in category theory: Background and motivation

-The fact that the right-bottom vertex of the pullback square is \textit1 makes the square always commutative, so being a pullback means being terminal in all such squares, which is a product object.
-The other side of the implication holds in a similar way. \end{proof}
+The fact that the right-bottom vertex of the pullback square is \textit1 makes the square always commutative, so being a pullback means being terminal in all such squares, which coincides with the definition of product objects. \end{proof}